 Acute ankle sprains are commonly seen in both primary care and sports medicine practices as well as emergency departments and can result in significant short-term morbidity, recurrent injuries, and functional instability.
 Although nonoperative treatment is often successful in achieving satisfactory outcomes, correct diagnosis and treatment is important at the time of initial evaluation to mitigate the risks of recurrent instability.
 Appropriate treatment can limit the impact of long-term detrimental effect such as chronic recurrent ankle instability, arthritic progression, and long-term disability.

-The ankle joint is composed of the articulation of the tibia, fibula, and talus.
+The ankle joint is composed of the articulation of the tibia, fibula, and talus .
 The joint is stabilized by three ligamentous systems: the lateral ligament complex, the medial deltoid ligament, and the syndesmotic ligaments.
-The most common ankle injury occurs with inversion of the ankle and stressing the lateral ligament complex.
-The three ligaments that compose this complex are the anterior talofibular (ATFL), the calcaneofibular (CFL), and posterior talofibular (PTFL) and they tend to be injured in this order with the anterior talofibular ligament being injured most commonly.
+The most common ankle injury occurs with inversion of the ankle which stresses the lateral ligament complex.
+The three ligaments that compose the lateral complex are the anterior talofibular (ATFL), the calcaneofibular (CFL), and posterior talofibular (PTFL) and they tend to be injured in this order with the anterior talofibular ligament being injured most commonly.
 The ATFL is the weakest ligament of the lateral ligament complex, and approximately 70% of lateral ankle sprains involve only this ligament and a mechanicsm of plantar flexion and inversion.
 The CFL is injuries more commonly in dorsiflexion and inversion mechanisms.
 The posterior talofibular ligament is the least commonly injured of the lateral ligament complex.

 The distal tibiofibular syndesmotic ligaments stabilize the distal tibia and fibula together in a physiologic manner.
 Syndesmotic injuries are often referred to as “high ankle sprains” and are much less common than low grade ankle sprains.
 Given the amount of force required to injure this ligamentous complex, these injuries are distinctly uncommon in the general population and tend to occur primarily in competitive athletes.
 The most common mechanism of high ankle injuries is external rotation and/or ankle dorsiflexion .